 One key strategy employed was the manipulation of the banking sector.
 Mehta, famously known as the ‘Big Bull’, took advantage of the banking system’s loose regulations and used forged bank receipts called ‘BRs’ to secure massive loans.
 These funds were then channeled into the stock market, artificially inflating stock prices and creating false optimism among investors.

-How Did Harshad Mehta Inflate the Stock Market: Modus Operandi
+Harshad Mehta Modus Operandi

 Mehta’s modus operandi involved artificially inflating specific stocks, which, in turn, impacted the stock market.
 Here is a brief account of how he did it:

 Legal proceedings were initiated against the individuals involved in the scam.
-Harshad Mehta and several other key players were found guilty of multiple offenses, including fraud, forgery, and manipulation of stock prices.
+Harshad Mehta and several other key players were found guilty of multiple offences, including fraud, forgery, and manipulation of stock prices.
 Given the magnitude of the scam and its impact on the financial landscape, the trials were closely watched by the public and the media.

 During the legal proceedings, evidence was presented to substantiate the charges against the accused.
 Witness testimonies, financial records, and expert analysis were brought forth to establish the guilt of those involved.
-The defense countered with their arguments, aiming to challenge the allegations and raise doubts about the evidence presented.
+The defence countered with their arguments, aiming to challenge the allegations and raise doubts about the evidence presented.

 The legal process was lengthy, given its complexity, which required substantial time and resources.
 However, the determination to ensure that justice was delivered prevailed.
 Ultimately, the court pronounced its verdict, holding the guilty parties accountable for their actions.
 The legal proceedings resulted in convictions and punishments for the individuals found guilty.